mattruhland27/soundcheck/README.md

 ```
 **Download PostgreSQL**

-The application expects a PostgreSQL called "soundcheck" to create this you must first download the software locally
+The application expects a PostgreSQL database called "soundcheck" to create this you must first download the software locally

 Use: https://www.postgresql.org/download/ if on windows (using v17.5 via EDB installer)